Lucas Van Looy: Biography

-In 2010, after Archbishop André-Joseph Léonard of Mechelen-Brussels described AIDS as a form of justice imposed on those who have engaged in promiscuous sex, Van Looy joined those criticizing such an viewpoint.
+In 2010, after Archbishop André-Joseph Léonard of Mechelen-Brussels described AIDS as a form of justice imposed on those who have engaged in promiscuous sex, Van Looy joined those criticizing such a viewpoint.
 He said: "It cannot be allowed, I think, that the sick after such a statement now have to suffer even more because they have been so stigmatized."
 He also allowed that "stable homosexual relationships" should be possible.

 On 29 March 2014, Pope Francis named him a member of the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life.

 He became chair of Caritas Europe in May 2014.
 In July 2015 he was named to the executive board of Caritas International by Pope Francis.

 After the bishops of Belgium named him an alternate delegate to the October 2015 Synod of Bishops on the Family, Pope Francis included Van Looy among his own appointed delegates.
 He was a papal nominee to the 2018 Synod of Bishops on Youth as well.
 He told that Synod that the evaluation of candidates for the priesthood needed to consider the broader community's views, not just the recommendations of teachers and clerical superiors, but "also the parish priest, the catechists, the cook, the men and women who serve the community should be heard".

 Pope Francis accepted his retirement in December 2018, but asked him to remain as bishop until his successor was appointed.
 On 27 November 2019, Pope Francis accepted his resignation and named Lode Van Hecke to succeed him.

 On 29 May 2022, Pope Francis announced he would make him a cardinal at a consistory scheduled for 27 August.
 Van Looy later asked that he not be made a cardinal and Pope Francis agreed.
 He received a cardinals ring from the pope that Van Looy describes as a personal gift without canonical effect.